ManishaKadali/avm-genai-hackathon-usecases/README.md

 # avm-genai-hackathon-usecase
 The initial descriptions of all use cases are posted.

-Please note they are subject to minor modifications / enhancements.
+Please note the descriptions are directionally correct and are subject to minor modifications / enhancements.

 ##### Use Case 2 : AI-Powered Chatbots
 ##### Use Case 3 : Email Campaign Automation System